Hi. I’m Daniela.

-When teachers asked me that question, blogging and social media were seen as time-wasters instead of powerful tools.
-Socializing online was “dangerous,” an activity for weirdos who live with their parents.
+When adults asked me that question, building websites and building relationships on social media were seen as time-wasters instead of marketing essentials.
+Socializing online was “dangerous.”
+Online dating was for “creeps.”

 Like many young people, I took some jobs to pay the bills.
 The summer after college, I worked event security for major artists and nightclubs.
-By day, I scored standardized tests for the State of Texas.
+By day, I scored essays and tutored my classmates in grad school on writing research papers.
 I bought a sewing machine, which let me fix clothes and even design some of my own!
-For two and a half years I worked in legal admin for a collection agency, where I got to work with some wonderful humans, which made it worthwhile.
+I worked in legal admin for a collection agency.

 Even when I was getting paid to go to concerts, I couldn’t stop thinking about the internet.
 While I was working in collections, I vowed that my next job would be digital.
 I would be able to use my creativity with my tech skills.
 I would help people by putting good information on the internet.